 5.6.
 Remove a slide pair from the plastic bag and carefully separate them.
 Label the slide with the agarose with the genotype and add 2 µl of 10 mM levamisole to the middle of the agarose.
 Move the 10 animals into the levamisole on the agarose pad.
 Cover the animals with a #1 thickness coverslip.

 5.7.
 Image animals in which the vulva is oriented such that it is on the right side of the animal.
-In this orientation, the commissures of the motor neurons are nearest to the coverslip and are clearly visible on an inverted widefield fluorescence microscope.
 If the vulva is on the left side of the head, the commissures of the motor neurons will be underneath the animals and not as clearly visible, making accurate quantification difficult.
 Omit quantification from these animals.
+In this orientation, the commissures of the motor neurons are nearest to the coverslip and are clearly visible on an inverted widefield fluorescence microscope.
+Visualize the neuron commissures expressing GFP with a Leica DMI4000B inverted widefield fluorescence microscope with a 63X 1.4X NA oil immersion lens and a Leica L5 GFP filter set (Ex480/40nm;Em527/30nm).
+If the neuron commissures express RFP instead of GFP, utilize a Leica TX2 RFP filter set (Ex560/40nm;Em645/75nm).

 5.8.
 Image the worms within 45 minutes of placing the coverslip on the worms to minimize toxicity from immobilization.